 To Kroeger, a featured collection of 250 postcards is particularly striking.
 The cards, which include those crafted by suffragists and their supporters as well as opponents, in the United States and Great Britain, depict everything from a fictional woman preparing to whack a man with a rolling pin to violence that actually was actually committed against women during the movement.
 “That collection will knock you out,” said Kroeger.

 The site’s founders say they are hoping people will not only access the site but also submit artifacts they have that are related to suffrage history, a story mostly chronicled locally, since suffrage campaigns were largely waged on a state-by-state basis.

 For its part, the American Journalism Historians Association in April 2019 will issue a special edition of its journal, devoted to “original historical research on the role of media in and about the suffrage movement, work that illuminates lasting cultural, political, economic, ideological, and social problems.”

 “These moments in history need not be forgotten,” said Kroeger.
 “What people sacrificed and went through and what happened … being reminded of that is exciting if you’re excited about history and its power.”

-More articles in WMC News & Features by Tag: Women's history, Activism and advocacy, Social media
+More articles by Tag: Women's history, Activism and advocacy, Social media